dr-skot/json-stash/README.md

   save: (regex: RegExp) => [regex.source, regex.flags],
 }];
 ```

+Note that `save` must return data that can be serialized and deserialized with `JSON.stringify/parse`.

 If your object can contain other objects, you'll also need to define a `load` function.
 The load function takes
 two arguments: